M-Saeb/coffee-chain/README.md

 # Coffee Chain
-A Dapp for tracking coffee's supply Chain life cycle, from harvesting the the beens by the formed.
+A Dapp for tracking coffee's supply chain life cycle, from harvesting the beans by the farmer.
 To purchasing them by the consumer.

 ## Description